networknt/light-doc/content/tutorial/rest/swagger/database/startdb.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-In the previous step, we've already prepared the scripts for Oracle, Mysql and Postgres databases and put these script file under light-example-4j/rest/swagger/database.
+In the previous step, we've already prepared the scripts for Oracle, MySQL, and Postgres databases and put these script files under light-example-4j/rest/swagger/database.
 At this moment, you should have two sub-folders under database. generated and dbscript.

 In order to work on our service, we need to start database standalone for now.
 Depending on which database you are working on, you can choose one of them below.
-For this demo use mysql and later on we can switch to Postgres and Oracle.
+For this demo we use MySQL, and later on, we can switch to Postgres and Oracle.

 Oracle Database